 The New Weis Center

 Learn about the process, history, and ecology of maple sap and syrup.
-Start with a short hike to learn about winter tree ID, sap ecology, tree biology, and some of the many things sap is used for.
-Then learn how to tap, collect and taste the sap, then see how the evaporator works.
+Start with a short hike, and they’ll you’ll see how to tap, collect and evaporate the sap.
 Finish off the day with a syrup taste test.

 150 Snake Den Road, Ringwood, NJ 07456